NeilIsserow/openainano/README2.md

 **NB:** This code is provided as-is with no warranty or support.
 It may not work or could cause damage.
 Developed independently (with AI assistance).
 Use this repo at your own risk.
 ---
+setup_openainano.sh - Bridge to local ollama.com |
+setup_ollamaai.sh - Bridge directly to ollama.com (with your token)
+---
 ## Overview

 The Ollama AI GOLD Bridge is an enterprise-grade transit proxy that connects